-More than 200 IT DR tests are conducted at SIX every year, either remotely or from the contingency site.
-During the Corona pandemic, tests were conducted in a complete remote setup without any on-site presence necessary.
+More than 300 IT recovery tests are conducted at SIX every year, either remotely or from the contingency site.

 Embedding BCM and ITSCM

 The SIX-wide embedding of BCM is achieved through education and training of the affected roles and by means of awareness measures.
 Employees holding a BCM role are familiar with the BCM specifications and take these into account in their daily work.
 SIX addresses the topics of BCM and ITSCM in a targeted and tailored manner to the different audiences within the company (staff/management) and beyond (external stakeholders).